megaproaktiv/go-on-aws-source/infrastructure-as-go/cdk-go/thecdkbook/readme.md

 Differences to the book:

 - All examples are complete cdk apps, tested for `cdk synth` works
-- Project is not used
+- projen is not used, in GO dependency handling is good out of the box